am-kantox/peluquero/README.md

 end
 ```

+## Different modes

+The easiest way is to start the application as a dependency as shown above.
+The drawback, though, might be that the first messages remain unacked, if
+some functionality from `MyApp` is required (`MyApp` is not still loaded at
+this very moment.)

+In that case, one might add `peluquero` in `included_applications` list instead,
+and start it manually.
+The `Supervisor` to be put into the `MyApp`’s supervision
+tree is named `Peluquera` (note trailing **“a”**!)

 ## Usage

-`Peluquero` supports running in many different environments (like if we were
+`Peluquero` supports running for many different sources/environments (like if we were
 allowed to run many instances of the same application.)
 When multiple environments
 are used, they should be referred by name (see `configuration`.)